EPFL-ENAC/hobel-iaqdb/frontend/src/assets/step-datasets.md

-The datasets supported formats are....
-The dataset files must be named by the associated room unique identifier you have declared in the previous step.
+In this step, you will upload some datasets.
+The datasets supported formats are delimiter-separated ones, such as CSV (comma-separated) or TSV (tab-separated).
+A preview of the content of file will be proposed for validation.
+The dataset dictionary needs to be qualified.
+Finally, the dataset is to be asociated to one of the building room declared in the previous step.